Mechanical Engineering MEng

 Pandon Building, Newcastle City Campus

 Do you want a lucrative, flexible career in an area which is vital to our future?
-Would you like to fit your studies around your work and be able to apply your learning directly to your company?
+Would you enjoy being involved in creating the components of a formula one car, a fighter jet or a bio-fuel converter?
 Do you have a curious mind?
 If so, then Mechanical Engineering could be the programme for you...

-This part-time, integrated Masters programme provides a sound understanding of the principles and fundamentals of mechanical engineering, delivered through a mix of academic, hands-on laboratory based, project and problem solving activities.
-Attending the University’s City Campus in the centre of Newcastle upon Tyne for one day per week, you will develop skills that will enable you to design, develop, install, manage, operate and maintain just about anything with movable parts, by studying the fundamental topics of mechanical engineering and then applying these to the design problem.
+This integrated Masters programme provides a sound understanding of the principles and fundamentals of mechanical engineering, delivered through a mix of academic, hands-on laboratory based, project and problem solving activities.
+You will develop skills that will enable you to design, develop, install, manage, operate and maintain just about anything with movable parts, by studying the fundamental topics of mechanical engineering and then applying these to the design problem.

-The MEng programme follows the BEng (Hons) Mechanical Engineering syllabus, with the addition of two years, extending and deepening your knowledge and skills at Masters level.
+The MEng programme follows the BEng (Hons) Mechanical Engineering syllabus, with the addition of a final year, extending and deepening your knowledge and skills at Masters level.
 The MEng is favoured by employers and satisfies the academic requirements for Chartered Engineer (CEng) status.

-The first year of the programme brings together many different aspects of engineering from the fundamental mechanics and energy topics, which will complement your existing knowledge and experienceof design, manufacturing, and professional development.
-Topics include: engineering mathematics, introductory mechanics, and energy and the environment, material and manufacture, design, communication skills and experimental study.
+The first year of the programme brings together many different aspects of engineering from the fundamental mechanics and energy topics married to design, manufacturing, management and professional development.
+Topics include: engineering mathematics, introductory mechanics, energy and the environment, material and manufacture, design, communication skills and experimental study.

 LEARNING AND TEACHING METHODS

-The Institution of Mechanical Engineers' (IMechE) 'Meeting the Challenge: Demand and Supply of Engineers in the UK' (2011) report estimates that the UK needs 31,100 new graduate engineers every year for the next five years to meet industry demand in 2017.
+The Institution of Mechanical Engineers' (IMechE) report on 'Meeting the Challenge: Demand and Supply of Engineers in the UK' (2011) estimates that the UK needs 31,100 new graduate engineers every year for the next five years to meet industry demand in 2017.

 People who looked at this course also looked at: